 - Investor: FMO.
 Investee: Clean Energy – Target impact: Increase renewable energy use and access in emerging markets in Asia.
 Find their complete profile here.

-Understanding this year’s trends should make it easier to decide on the best investments in 2020.
+Understanding this year’s unique trends should make it easier to decide on the best investments in 2021.
 Whether you’re a stock market junky, looking for income-producing investments or interested in expanding into different sectors, smart investors should perform extensive due diligence with the help of a trusted financial advisor.
-With so many great opportunities out there, it’s an exciting time to invest your money and continue your path to financial independence.
+With so many interesting opportunities out there, it’s an exciting time to invest your money and continue your path to financial independence.